 Homesickness and cultural differences

-If you are fond of a certain Au Pair during the interview, you can organize another talk to discuss more specific information about accommodation, boarding, pocket money, specific laws/rules of your country for foreigners, insurance, transportation and other important parts of the Au Pair program.
+If you are fond of a certain Au Pair during the interview, you can organize another talk to discuss more specific information about accommodation, boarding, pocket money, specific laws and rules of your country for foreigners, insurance, transportation and other important parts of the Au Pair program.
 Read more interview tips to arrange a more essential conversation.

 Try to talk slowly and be patient as your spoken language will not be the Au Pair's mother tongue.
 Learning a foreign language takes time and your Au Pair will probably make a huge effort during the conversation!